This program cultivates a diverse pool of highly talented and motivated staff interested in pursuing administrative officer positions.

 The UC Davis Administrative Officers for the Future program supports the university’s commitment to develop and retain a distinguished and diverse staff and is intended to increase participants’ sense of community and commitment to UC Davis.

-- At least one year at UC Davis, past probation, career status.
+- At least one year at UC Davis/UC Davis Health

 The program incorporates a variety of activities including assessments, classroom instruction, panel presentations, individual development planning, group projects, and reflective writing.
 Based on a competency model developed specifically for chief administrative officers at UC Davis, the seven-month program is intended to prepare aspiring administrative officers to be competitive for future openings at UC Davis.